pmichaillat/pmichaillat.github.io/README.md

 ## Assets

 The website's assets include [research papers](https://pascalmichaillat.org/papers/) and [course materials](https://pascalmichaillat.org/courses/).
-The assets are stored in the `static` folder (mostly as PDF files) and `content` folder (mostly as Markdown files), and they can be batch downloaded from there.
+The assets are stored in the `static` folder (mostly as PDF files) and `content` folder (mostly as Markdown files).
+They can be batch downloaded from here.

 ## License